redkitedata/pbi-tools/docs/index.rst

 **PBI Tools** is an object-orientated Python library that makes working with Power BI files easier.

-It was designed to support Power BI development and deployment (CICD).
+It was designed to support Power BI development and deployment (CICD) using Azure Service Principals.
 Specifically, it looks to solve two common problems:

 1. Storing PBIX files in repos without also storing the data